How to choose your snowboarding equipment?

 To choose the right snowboard, you need to define your ride style, what you do on your board and the terrain you’ll be using it in.
 Its shape and size will differ depending on how you use the board, to help you get the most out of your playing field.

-All-mountain snowboards such as the Salomon Craft let you handle everything the resort has to offer and venture out to the edges of the pistes.
+All-mountain snowboards such as the Salomon Assassin let you handle everything the resort has to offer and venture out to the edges of the pistes.
 You can ride on piste, through forests and go land some tricks in the snowpark.

 Powder / Freeride